AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/marketo-measure-ultimate.md

 ## Exported data / Validate data export {#exported-data}

-To validate a successful dataset export, you can check that your dataset has successfully made it through to your [Snowflake datawarehouse](https://experienceleague.adobe.com/docs/marketo-measure/using/marketo-measure-data-warehouse/data-warehouse-access-reader-account.html?lang=en).
+To validate a successful dataset export, you can check that your dataset has successfully made it through to your [Snowflake data warehouse](https://experienceleague.adobe.com/docs/marketo-measure/using/marketo-measure-data-warehouse/data-warehouse-access-reader-account.html?lang=en).

 ## Data usage and governance {#data-usage-governance}